Attorneys Helping Persons Of Extraordinary Ability With EB-1 Visas

 EB-1 immigrant visas are given first preference among employment-based immigration visas and provide qualified professionals the opportunity for permanent residency.
 The greatest advantage of EB-1 visas is an exemption from the labor certification process, which can be costly and time-consuming.
 These visas are reserved for individuals considered to have an “extraordinary ability.”

 If you believe you meet the eligibility requirements for an EB-1 extraordinary ability visa, the experienced and highly skilled immigrant visa attorneys at Tadmor & Tadmor, LLP, can help you.
-For more information or to schedule an initial consultation, contact us at our Boston-area office locations in Newton Center and Worcester, Massachusetts.
+For more information or to schedule an initial consultation, contact us at our Boston-area office locations in Worcester and Newton Center, Massachusetts.
 Call 508-791-9400.

 The USCIS (United States Citizenship and Immigration Services) defines the meaning of this in their eligibility criterion.
 A person seeking an EB-1 immigrant visa based on extraordinary ability “must be able to demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.”
 This requires extensive documentation but does not require that an individual have an offer of employment in the U.S.